forkcs/bitmex-supervisor/README.md

 This is a library-like application, which operates with orders and positions on your account.

-*Current version:* **0.3**
+*Current version:* **0.4**
 #### Features:
 * Creating an cancelling orders on your account.
 Stop-loss, Limit, passive, reduce-only, close-only, hidden orders supported.
 * Preventing these orders for being lost, cancelled or rejected: Supervisor will place them anew.
 * Supervisor closes all orders, which are not supervised.
 * When the supervised order has been filled, Supervisor will not try to place it.
 * Put callbacks on supervised orders, which are called when order has been filled, partially executed or cancelled.
+* Set and maintain the position size.
 #### In develop:
-* Manage positions on your account.
-    * Maintaining position size.
 * Various market-price or limit entries in position.
 * Enter position with rebate by tracking last market price and moving limit order up.

 ## Getting Started